evenli01/mas665-assignment2-nanda-adapter/README.md

 - **GitHub repo with code, configuration, and adapter integration:** ✔️ (this repo)
 - **Screenshot of agent registered and visible on the Nanda Registry chat platform:**
   - ⚠️ *Pending due to Registry access issue.* The Nanda Registry account sign‑in / programmatic registration endpoint is currently failing on my account, so I cannot obtain the in‑portal screenshot yet.
 See **Registry Status & Evidence** below and `myagent.out` for proof that the agent is running and exposing endpoints.
-A placeholder is included: `assets/nanda_registry_screenshot.png`.
 - **Short note explaining what the agent does + feedback:** ✔️ See **What the Agent Does** and **Feedback**.

 ---